Skip to main content

 • You must have USE SCHEMA and CREATE TABLE privileges on an existing schema or CREATE SCHEMA privileges on the target catalog.

-• To ingest from Workday, you must first complete the steps in Configure Workday reports for ingestion.
+• To ingest from Workday, you must first complete the steps in Create a Workday Reports connection.

 Configure networking